 We grant restricted stock units ("RSUs") and performance stock units ("PSUs") to eligible participants under our 2021 Omnibus Incentive Plan, which was approved by the Board of Directors and stockholders.
-The RSUs granted to employees vest ratably over three to five years and one year for members of the board of directors, in each case from the grant date.
+The RSUs granted to employees vest ratably over service periods of three to five years and one year for members of the board of directors, in each case from the grant date.
 PSU vesting is subject to the achievement of certain performance and market conditions and the number of PSUs earned could vary from 0% to 200% of the number of PSUs awarded.
 The PSUs will vest at the end of a three year-performance period.
 We issue new shares to satisfy our obligations under these plans.
 The fair value of each RSU and PSU is calculated at the date of the grant.

-During the six months ended March 31, 2023, we issued approximately 333,000 RSUs, which will vest ratably over three to four years, and approximately 137,000 PSUs, which will vest after three years.
+During the nine months ended June 30, 2023, we issued approximately 337,000 RSUs, which will vest ratably over one to four years, and approximately 137,000 PSUs, which will vest after three years.